Esri/maps-app-dotnet/docs/README.md

 5. If the user is successfully authenticated, a credential (token) is included in requests to the secured service.
 6. The authentication manager stores the credential for this portal and all requests for secured content include the token in the request.

-For an application to use this pattern, follow these [guides](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/signing-in-arcgis-online-users/) to register your app..
+For an application to use this pattern, follow these [guides](https://developers.arcgis.com/net/security-and-authentication/) to register your app.
 The `AuthenticationManager` provided by the ArcGIS Runtime SDK abstracts much of the authentication logic for you.
 In the Maps App, the `AuthenticationManager` is configured to prompt the user for credentials.
-[Go here](https://developers.arcgis.com/net/latest/wpf/guide/use-the-authentication-manager.htm) for details and other ways to configure the `AuthenticationManager`.

 | Android | WPF |
 |:-------:|:---:|